kubernetes/enhancements/keps/sig-node/kubelet-resource-metrics-endpoint.md

 ## Proposal

-The kubelet will expose an endpoint at `/metrics/resource/v1alpha1` in prometheus text exposition format using the prometheus client library.
+The kubelet will expose an endpoint at `/metrics/resource` in prometheus text exposition format using the prometheus client library.

+The metrics in this endpoint will make use of the [Kubernetes Metrics Stability framework](https://github.com/kubernetes/enhancements/blob/master/keps/sig-instrumentation/20190404-kubernetes-control-plane-metrics-stability.md) for stability and deprecation policies.

 ### API